-Lift type Limitations on use (f) when in the folded position, encroach on the minimum width of a stairway required by D1.6 .
-AS 1735.8 Inclined lift No limitation.
-AS 1735.14 Low-rise platform lift Must not travel more than 1000 mm.
-AS 1735.15 Lift for persons with limited mobility Must not- (a) for an enclosed type, travel more than 4 m; or (b) for an unenclosed type, travel more than 2 m; or (c) be used in high traffic public use areas in buildings such as a theatre, cinema, auditorium, transport interchange, shopping complex or the like.
-AS 1735.16 Lift for persons with limited mobility Must not travel more than 12 m.
+Lift type Limitations on use (b) for an unenclosed type, travel more than 2 m; or (c) be used in high traffic public use areas in buildings such as a theatre, cinema, auditorium, transport interchange, shopping complex or the like.
+Small sized, low-speed automatic lift Must not travel more than 12 m.